adaburrows/adaburrows.github.io/content/support-me/index.md

 # Support My Work

 There are numerous way you can help me meet my living needs.

+## Patreon

 You can support me with a Patreon membership which includes two of my best photographs emailed to you each month.
 Beyond the basic membership, you'll get a handwritten thank you letter.

 ![Sample Photos from Patreon.](/images/patreon_photo_sample.png)